 In its current iteration, Annie’s Law, with the support of Mother’s Against Drunk Driving (MADD), wants the ignition interlock device to be mandatory even for a DUI arrest, circumventing the judicial system entirely.
 Whether that provision makes it to the house floor remains to be seen.

 #2 – The Ignition Interlock Device is Expensive

 The price of the interlock device isn’t a real concern when someone’s life is on the line, we get that.
 Again, a judge can make that call.
-However, forcing the $75.00 per month cost onto a destitute driver who hasn’t even been convicted yet or a first-time offender who chose to plead guilty to iffy circumstantial charges because the cost of an attorney was out of reach, is still better left to the discretion of a judge.
+However, forcing the $75.00 per month cost onto a destitute driver who hasn’t even been convicted yet or a first-time offender who chose to plead guilty to iffy circumstantial charges because the cost of a criminal defense attorney in Dayton, OH was out of reach, is still better left to the discretion of a judge.

 It may seem insignificant in the balance, but many people who stand in front of a judge are barely hanging on financially.
 When a judge determines that the device is not needed, it is not justice when the cost is forced on the defendant by legislative decree.

 #3 – Annie’s Law Sets a Bad Precedent

 Even though 20 states already have an “Annie’s Law” on their books, Ohio doesn’t need to add to the momentum laws like this create.
 MADD is actually in favor of installing an ignition interlock device on every car on the road and has lobbied to that effect.
 Even though you never drink, you would have to blow before you go.